jazlab/JuiceBox/README.md

 1. Cut the bottom of the squeeze bottle and trim to desired length.
 Cut or remove the tube inside the bottle, if any.
 2. Cut the tip of the squeeze bottle for optimal flow rate.
 3. Place the bottle in the bottle holder.
 4. Cut the plastic tubing to desired lengths.
 Connect one tube from the tip of the bottle to the valve, and another from the valve to wherever the liquid will be dispensed.
-Make sure the tubes fit snugly without any leakage.

 ### Yay!
-Now you have your own JuiceBox :-)
+Now you have your own JuiceBox :tada:

 ## Using JuiceBox